intel-iot-devkit/iotkit-comm-c/tutorials/application.md

 for a service on the LAN whose attributes match those given in the query.
 Once a service is found, iotkit-comm calls the serviceFilter with the specification of the service.
-The application must then confirm that it wants to connect to the found service; it does so by having serviceFilter return true. iotkit-comm then creates a client instance connected to this new service and passes it back to the application via the callback (see final argument of WaitToDiscoverServices()).
+The application must then confirm that it wants to connect to the found service; it does so by having serviceFilter return true. iotkit-comm then creates a client instance connected to this new service and passes it back to the application via the callback (see final argument of discoverServicesBlocking()).

 At this point, it is worth spending a little more time on the question "How does iotkit-comm search for a service using a query?" like we mentioned before, the temperature sensors are already advertising themselves on the the network: what this means,